Dmytry-S/api_pw_conduit/README.md

 # api_pw_conduit

-End-to-end API test suite for the Conduit backend using Playwright.
+API test suite for the Conduit backend using playwright/test.

-## Project Structure

-- `app/controllers/`: API controller classes for Article and User operations.
-- `tests/conduit/`: Playwright test specs for CRUD, search, favorite, comment, and user scenarios.
-- `utils/`: Test data and validation schemas.
-- `playwright.config.ts`: Playwright configuration (testDir, baseURL, reporter, etc.).
-- `playwright-report/`: HTML test reports.
-- `test-results/`: Raw test results.

-## Features

-- Article CRUD: create, read, update, delete.
-- Search articles by title and tag.
-- Favorite/unfavorite articles.
-- Add/delete comments to articles.
-- User login and update profile.
-- Data validation with Joi schemas.

 ## Setup